And Why It Should Be an Important Part of It

 Due to its corrosive function, since it’s an acid, vitamin C actually sloughs away dead and damaged skin cells, thereby speeding up the skin’s natural turnover process.

 NO WAY!!!
-Unless your goal is to go to a Halloween party as Freddie from A Nightmare on Elm Street and win the contest for the most convincing mask.
+Unless you aim to attend a Halloween party as Freddie from A Nightmare on Elm Street and win the contest for the most convincing mask.

 I will help you with advice on which products you should splurge.
-Even if it means giving up on the unnecessary 18th t-shirt. 🙈 And which products you can completely skip, like facial toner for example.
+Even if it means giving up on the unnecessary 18th t-shirt. lol And which products you can completely skip, like facial toner, for example.

 I would definitely put Vitamin C on the mandatory list.
-However, it shouldn’t be the most expensive product on your shelf or in your beauty fridge (if you don’t have it and read my blog you will surely get one…lol).
+However, it shouldn’t be the most expensive product on your shelf or in your beauty fridge (if you don’t have it and read my blog, you will surely get it…lol).

-Also, there are some guidelines about the percentage (aka potency) of pure vitamin C that you have to pay attention to when choosing the right Vitamin C serum.
+Also, there are some guidelines about the percentage (aka potency) of pure vitamin C that you have to pay attention to when choosing the right Vitamin C for you.
 But more on that later in the post.

-After that, you can go in with your makeup…primer, foundation, powder, etc. That is if you even wear make-up.
+Afterward, you can go in with your makeup…primer, foundation, powder, etc. That is, if you even wear makeup.

 Please note it is best to wait at least 20 minutes after applying SPF and before applying makeup.
 But that will also be one of the topics in the blog… so be prepared 😉